gigasquid/gigasquid.github.io/source/_posts/2016-07-03-hello-world.markdown

 All these things are yours now.
 The terrible and beautiful power of it.

-I reach down to type the words that distill my hopes and fears for the next generation.
+I reach down to type the code that distills my hopes and fears for the next generation.

 ```clojure